Giant Russia-China gas pipeline cements energy alliance

 In 2014, Gazprom inked a 30-year supply contract with state-owned China National Petroleum Corp.
 The Power of Siberia connects to a CNPC pipeline at the border, with a 1,000km section to Jilin Province open for now.

 The pipeline network is expected to reach near Shanghai by 2023.
-The total price tag for three decades is expected to be about 20% less than the $400 billion initially disclosed, according to Chinese officials.
+The total price tag for three decades is expected to be about 20% less than the $400 billion initially disclosed, if natural gas prices remain weaker than the level when the deal was struck, according to an industry insider.

 Fighting smog, China is accelerating its transition to natural gas from high-polluting coal, becoming the world's largest natural gas buyer in 2018, surpassing Japan.
 Supply from Russia is indespensable to satisfying China's surging appetite for cleaner fuel.